dogw4t3r/ffp/README.md

 ```
 We can now puzzle together a board.

-Example bitboard representation for white's pawns and black's knights:
+> Bitboard representation of white pawns and black bishops
 ```
 8 0  0  0  0  0  0  0  0         8 0  1  0  0  0  0  1  0
 7 0  0  0  0  0  0  0  0         7 0  0  0  0  0  0  0  0